Donovan Walton: San Francisco Giants

 On May 11, 2022, the Mariners traded Walton to the San Francisco Giants in exchange for pitcher Prelander Berroa.

 He was assigned to the Triple-A Sacramento River Cats.

 and split time between the Giants and River Cats.

-On June 5, 2022, Walton hit his first career grand slam off of Braxton Garrett of the Miami Marlins.
+On June 5, Walton hit his first career grand slam off of Braxton Garrett of the Miami Marlins.
 In 2022, with the Giants he batted .158/.180/.303 in 76 at-bats, playing 14 games at second base, 12 at shortstop, and one at pitcher.
 With Sacramento he batted .225/.345/.352 in 71 at-bats, playing seven games each at second base and shortstop, four each at left field and DH, and one at third base.
 On August 21, he was placed on the 60–day injured list with right shoulder inflammation.
 On November 18, he was non-tendered and became a free agent.

 On December 6, 2022, Walton re-signed with the Giants on a minor league contract.
 On February 26, 2023, it was announced that Walton would miss the first month of the season after undergoing shoulder surgery in the offseason.
-In 71 games split between the rookie–level ACL Giants, High–A Eugene Emeralds, Double–A Richmond Flying Squirrels, and Sacramento, Walton accumulated a .265/.357/.396 batting line with 6 home runs and 29 RBI.
+In 71 games split between the rookie–level Arizona Complex League Giants, High–A Eugene Emeralds, Double–A Richmond Flying Squirrels, and Sacramento, Walton accumulated a .265/.357/.396 batting line with six home runs and 29 RBI.
 Walton elected free agency following the season on November 6.

 On December 23, 2023, Walton re-signed with the Giants on a minor league contract.
 On April 2, 2024, Walton was the winning pitcher on record after tossing scoreless 11th and 12th innings against the Reno Aces.
 On September 13, the Giants selected Walton's contract, adding him to their major league roster.
 In 9 games for San Francisco, he slashed .136/.240/.273 with one home run, two RBI, and two walks.
 On November 1, Walton was removed from the 40–man roster and sent outright to Sacramento.
 He elected free agency three days later.